 Feeding a pictus catfish is a not a difficult task, and like many other catfish, they will eat nearly anything that they can fit into their mouths.
 This becomes dangerous if you have any small fish in the aquarium, and fish like neon tetras should be avoided in pictus catfish tanks.

 In the wild they are omnivores, and consume invertebrates, plant matter and algae.
 This diet can be recreated in the home aquarium through feeding them a diet that includes a high quality sinking pellet, and frozen foods, including frozen bloodworms, daphnia, blackworms and brine shrimp.
-If you are looking for a good sinking pellet, one of the best is New Life Spectrum, which I use for many of the catfish that I keep.
+If you are looking for a good sinking pellet, one of the best is Hikari Sinking Wafers, which I use for many of the catfish that I keep.